 After nearly two decades in a 20-foot diameter yurt in Jackson Hole, Wyoming, Ann now lives in a small ranch house in Bloomington, Indiana, to which she added a screened front porch, a greenhouse, and an inviting little bench for people who walk her street.
 She is a co-founder of Transition Bloomington and works with others to transform her Green Acres Neighborhood into a sustainable village.

 In December 2008, Ann bought the property next door.
-Together with neighbors, Indiana University partners, permaculturists, and one of her two sons, they have transformed its sunny side lawn into the award-winning Green Acres Neighborhood Garden (GANG) which functions not only to grow, harvest, and preserve food, but to teach permaculture, to inspire community, and to model the seeds of a gift economy.
+Together with neighbors, Indiana University partners, permaculture teachers and students, and one of her two sons, by 2010 they had transformed its sunny side lawn into the award-winning Green Acres Neighborhood Garden (GANG) which functions not only to grow, harvest, and preserve food, but to teach permaculture, to inspire community, and to model the seeds of a gift economy.